schrilax/schrilax.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Research Engineer with Meta.
+I am currently a ML/LLM Engineer with Meta.
 Prior to this, I was a Research Scientist with Criteo AI Lab, Amobee and LinkedIn respectively.
 Broadly my work encompasses applying different ML/DL, NLP/LLM and GNN techniques to solve related problems.
 My research focuses on designing & implementing novel algorithms which enable large-scale learning and includes:

 * Machine/Deep Learning
 * Natural Language Processing/ Large Language Models (NLP/LLM)